JoeBwonKenobi/1896-2024-Summer-Olympic-Medals/README.md

 Summary:
 Many insights were gained throught this project about medal trends and efficiency for different countries and continents.
-The US has dominated overall in terms of toatl medals awarded, but the dominant continent is by far Europe.
+The US has dominated overall in terms of toatl medals awarded and also holds the record for the most medals won at a single year of the olympics, but the dominant continent is by far Europe for the total amount of medals won.
 Medal efficientcy differs significantly between continents.
+There is a significant host advantage for countries when the Olypics are held in their own country, there's also a significance of host advantage on the most common medal won.